Product(s): |

 Special Days

-Some special days such as national holydays or Christmas day have a very specifically and typical behavior that are very different from a normal week day.
+Some special days such as national holydays or Christmas day have a very specifically and typical behaviour that are very different from a normal week day.
 Now we can consider these special days when calculating patterns.
 By default a national holiday will be treated similar as a Sunday (as people do not work, national holidays tend to be more similar to Sundays than to a normal working week day).

 Click on the more (...) button located above the table to automatically add all the holydays for the given location of the digital twin.